Originally published February 2020. Updated Feb 1, 2023.

 Best House Plants for Clean Air, visit A Breath of Fresh Air (see link).

 What's all this talk about plants anyway?
 Everywhere you turn you hear folks touting the benefits of plants - both kinds, for your home and for your body.
 It's one of those topics that will never go away and the story doesn't change.
-It's time to embrace that plants promote healing.
-And if you're feeling inspired, grow a garden!
-You can grow a garden indoors and outside with this.
+It's time to embrace that plants promote health and well-being.
+And if you're feeling inspired, start a garden!

 Eat the real rainbow (colorful, a variety) of fruits and vegetables every day.
-Go beyond peas and carrots.
+We can go beyond eating steamed peas and carrots.

 Call to Action